 You start the MAM programme by taking courses that will give you a common basis on aquaculture and marine resources management.
-Then you chose one of three specialisations in which you will take deepening courses that will prepare you for your thesis.
+Then you choose a specialisation in which you will take advanced courses that will prepare you for your thesis.
 In the Academic Master Cluster you will share and integrate your knowledge with other students in multidisciplinary teams.

 General courses (18 ECTS)

 The course ‘Advanced Statistics’ is compulsory for all MAM students.
-Next to that you will select two of the three general courses below, based on your prior knowledge.
+Next to that you will select at least two of the three general courses below, based on your prior knowledge.

 Take a look at the online study handbook for more information.
 If you click on the course codes, you can read more about the contents of the courses.